evamaxfield/gen-ml-langchain-exp/plan.md

 * extractive summary and quote(s) about the topics mentioned in the abstract
 * details:
     * pull from prior meeting summaries which reference the same legislative matters (or semantically similar?)
+* related news:
+    * LLM agent try to find news about these matters?

 I think this may be possible because we can prompt the summarization model.
 I.e.: